kubeflow/examples/named_entity_recognition/documentation/step-4-custom-prediction-routine.md

 * `custom_prediction_routine.tar.gz` - A Python package `tar.gz` which contains our implementation.
 * `setup.py` - Used to create the Python package.

 To build our custom prediction routine run the build script located `/routine/build_routine.sh`.
-This will create a `tar.gz` which is required when we deploy our model.
+This creates a `tar.gz` which is required when you deploy your model.

 Navigate to the routine folder `/routine/` and run the following build script: